 The cross-country trip to the East Coast supposedly is hard on West Coast teams, but the Seattle Seahawks don't seem to mind considering they're 5-0 both straight up and against the spread in their last five games in the Eastern time zone including a victory and cover at Carolina last year and the Super Bowl victory in New Jersey.
 In a scheduling quirk Seattle visits Carolina for the third season in a row Sunday afternoon.

-Point spread: The Panthers opened as 1.5-point favorites; the total was 43.5 early in the week, according to sportsbooks monitored by Odds Shark (line updates and matchup report).
+Point spread: The Seahawks opened as three-point favorites; the total was 44.5 early in the week, according to sportsbooks monitored by Odds Shark (Line updates and matchup report).

 Why the Seahawks can cover the spread